Diptonil/devops-engineering/Go for DevOps/README.md

 ## Calculations

 Compilation errors may happen in case of type mismatch.
 For example, `uint` and `int` are different and they would give compiler errors if not handled well.

+## Arrays

+We can create arrays here similar to C. We need to give the size as well, like: `var array = [10]` for a 10-element array.